Fraud Blocker Psychometric Testing Services - ECCSA

 Aptitude tests can be administered in various formats, including online or in-person, and are often structured as multiple-choice or problem-solving questions.
 These assessments are designed to reveal an individual's strengths and weaknesses, enabling organisations or educational institutions to make informed decisions about the best candidates for a specific job, program, or training opportunity.
 In recent years, some aptitude tests have incorporated advanced technologies, such as artificial intelligence (AI) and machine learning, to enhance the accuracy and comprehensiveness of the evaluation process.

 Esterhuizen Coaching and Consulting provides psychometric assessments or tests as part of our services.
-Although many of the assessments are available online and do not need in-person test administration, we are able to provide on-site test administration services.
+Although many of the assessments are available online and do not need in-person test administration, we are able to provide on-site or at our premises test administration services.

 It is important to understand that psychometric tests is not about passing or failing.